Olimpiu Moruțan

-Olimpiu Vasile Moruțan ([oˈlimpju vaˈsile moruˈt͡san]; born 25 April 1999) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Serie B club Pisa, on loan from Süper Lig club Galatasaray, and the Romania national team.
+Olimpiu Vasile Moruțan ([oˈlimpju vaˈsile moruˈt͡san]; born 25 April 1999) is a Romanian professional footballer who plays as an attacking midfielder or a winger for Super League Greece club Aris and the Romania national team.

 A youth exponent of Universitatea Cluj, he recorded his debut for the seniors at the start of 2016.
 Moruțan went on to amass over 140 appearances in the top tier for Botoșani and FCSB combined in the following seasons, before moving abroad at age 22 to sign for Galatasaray in Turkey.

 Internationally, Moruțan represented Romania under-21 at the 2021 UEFA European Championship.
 He then made his full debut for the country in October that year, in a 1–0 victory over Armenia.

 Club career

 Early career

 Born in Cluj-Napoca and raised in Cătina, Moruțan joined the academy of Universitatea Cluj in 2008.
 At age 16, he played his first senior match for U Cluj in a 0–0 Liga II draw with Mioveni on 27 February 2016.
 On 16 April, he scored in a 1–3 away loss to Olimpia Satu Mare.

 Moruțan moved to Botoșani in August 2016, making his Liga I debut on 15 October by coming on as a 74th-minute substitute in a 1–2 defeat at Pandurii Târgu Jiu.
 During early 2017, it was reported that FCSB, Atalanta and PSV Eindhoven were interested in acquiring him.
 Moruțan scored his first goal for the club—and in the top division—on 25 September 2017, in a 1–0 win over defending champions Viitorul Constanța.